Cosmic symphony: The simplicity of the universe reveals a crowded multiverse.

 7. Simplicity of the universe: The discovery by Professor Turok that our universe is simpler than a cell gives a new perspective.
 A perspective that cells might be universes themselves and our universe might be a cell to a higher order and so on in a limitless way.
 In other words: we live in a crowded multiverse.

 8. The ubiquity of waves: Everything and everybody in the universe are waves and this means to us that the universe is illusory due to its holographic nature.
 Such an illusory environment has an increased capability to sustain a crowded multiverse and the simplicity of the universe becomes obvious.

-7. Simplicity of the universe
+7. The Multiverse: Simplicity of the universe

-Given the title of Neil Turok’s speech that I make available here once again, the academic monologue is rightly opened with one question: “What do I mean with simplicity?”
+Given the title of Neil Turok’s speech that we make available here once again, the academic monologue is rightly opened with one question: “What do I mean with simplicity?”
 I paraphrase Neil in his answer: “Well for a physicist simplicity is about bringing together disparate ideas, make sense of them and simplify them; it is about embracing concepts which unify”.
 And again, “Simple concepts are ones which allow us to explain the most we possibly can from the least possible number of assumptions”.